merqlove/do_snapshot/README.md

 Use this tool to backup DigitalOcean droplet's via snapshot method, on the fly!

+## Breaking changes: now we use DO API V2 by default, due V1 deprecation at 11.2015.

 Here some features:

 - Multiple threads out of the box.
 No matter how much droplet's you have.